tyler-willowtree/feature-flag/README.md

 ```

 ## Understanding How Feature Flags Work
 Think of the flag itself as being enabled/disabled not the feature behind the flag.
-So if a flag is set to true or does not exist in the database, the feature will not render.
+So if a flag is set to true or does not exist in the database, the feature will not render or can render an
+alternate component.

 ### Creating a flag
 To create a flag, you can use the page on the server side, or you can use the GraphQL playground.
 The GraphQL playground can be accessed at `http://localhost:<port_of_server_or_3010>/graphql`.
 The